< Home

 The court will also consider wider impacts, such as the impact on the offender's ability to improve conditions in the organisation to comply with the law and the impact on employees, customers and suppliers (but not shareholders and directors).
 Assisting the prosecution may entitle a discounted sentence.
 Reduction for a guilty plea in accordance with Guilty Plea guideline and s.144 Criminal Justice Act 2003.

-In finalising the amount, the court should have regard to; profitability, the economic benefit derived from the offence, and whether the fine will put the offender out of business (which may be acceptable in some cases).
+In finalising the amount, the court should consider profitability, the economic benefit derived from the offence, and whether the fine will put the offender out of business (which may be acceptable in some cases).

-Publicity orders may be made by the court under s.10 CMCHA.
+The court may make publicity orders under s.10 CMCHA.
 This is an additional penalty and does not entitle the offender to a discount on their fine.
-It will specify the matters to be published, where it is to be published, specify the size of the publication.
+The order will specify the matters to be published, where it is to be published and the size of the publication.
 The Prosecutor will serve a draft to the Court in advance of the sentencing hearing and to the offender for the judge to endorse the final version.
 Comments placed alongside the offender must be clearly separated and distinguished.

-In addition, an offender, by the time of sentencing, should have remedied any specific failings.
-If they haven’t, a remedial order may be made, and the offender deprived of significant mitigation.
+In addition, an offender should have remedied any specific failings by the time of sentencing.
+If they haven’t, a remedial order may be made, and the offender may be deprived of significant mitigation.
 The prosecution must serve notice if such an order is sought.
 The judge will endorse the final order.
 The order is not relevant to the calculation of the fine.
 It is an additional penalty for work that should already have been undertaken.

 Another option available to the court is a compensation order where the offence has resulted in loss or damage may be considered.
 Ordinarily, the costs will be covered by insurance.
-In the vast majority of cases, the court may consider that such issues are best handled by the civil courts and should say that the order is not made for that reason.
+In the vast majority of cases, the court may consider that the civil courts best handle such issues and should say that the order is not made for that reason.

 In circumstances where the offender cannot pay the total payment, the fine and compensation should take priority over prosecution costs.
 The court can also authorise the payment to be paid in instalments or, if necessary, over a couple of years.